Buggery Act 1533: 16th-century repeal and re-enactment

-Repeal in 1828
+Subsequent developments

+The act was continued until the end of the next parliament by section 1 of the Continuance of Laws Act 1536 (28 Hen.
+8. c.
+6).

+The act was continued until the end of the next parliament by section 1 of the Continuance of Laws Act 1539 (31 Hen.
+8. c.
+7).

+The act was made perpetual by the Perpetuation of Laws Act 1540 (32 Hen.
+8. c.
+3).

-The Act was repealed by section 1 of the Offences against the Person Act 1828 (9 Geo.4 c.31) and by section 125 of the Criminal Law (India) Act 1828 (c.74).
-It was replaced by section 15 of the Offences against the Person Act 1828, and section 63 of the Criminal Law (India) Act 1828, which provided that buggery would continue to be a capital offence.
-The new Act expressly specified that conviction of buggery no longer required proof of completion ("emission of seed") and evidence of penetration was sufficient for conviction.
+The whole act was repealed by section 1 of the Offences Against the Person Act 1828 (9 Geo.
+4. c.
+31) and by section 125 of the Criminal Law (India) Act 1828 (9 Geo.
+4. c.
+74).
+It was replaced by section 15 of the Offences Against the Person Act 1828, and section 63 of the Criminal Law (India) Act 1828, which provided that buggery would continue to be a capital offence.
+The new Act expressly specified that conviction of buggery no longer required proof of completion ("emission of seed") and that evidence of penetration was sufficient for conviction.

-Buggery remained a capital offence in England and Wales until the enactment of the Offences against the Person Act 1861.
+Buggery remained a capital offence in England and Wales until the enactment of the Offences against the Person Act 1861 (24 & 25 Vict. c.
+100).

-The United Kingdom Parliament repealed buggery laws for England and Wales in 1967 (in so far as they related to consensual homosexual acts in private), ten years after the Wolfenden report.
-Jurisdictions in many former colonies have retained such legislation, such as in the Anglophone Caribbean.
-Heterosexual sodomy, i.e. anal sex, remained a criminal offence, regardless of consent, until the Criminal Justice and Public Order Act was passed in 1994.
+The United Kingdom Parliament repealed buggery laws for England and Wales in 1967 (in so far as they related to consensual homosexual acts in private between people over the age of 21), ten years after the Wolfenden report.
+Jurisdictions in many former colonies have retained such legislation, as in the Anglophone Caribbean.
+Heterosexual sodomy, i.e. anal sex, remained a criminal offence, regardless of consent, until the Criminal Justice and Public Order Act 1994 decriminalised it for adults.
+In 2001, the age of consent for male homosexual acts and for heterosexual anal sex was reduced from 18 to 16, which is also the age of consent for all other types of sexual intercourse.